suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 ### Here are a few tips that can help you save time when working with Git:

-1. **Let’s say you have deleted a file a month back, but one day you needed it.
+1. **Let’s say you deleted a file a month back, but one day you needed it.
 How can you get the latest state of the file which has been already deleted?**

-    **Ans:** This is the command which help you to find the commit log of that particular file:
+    **Ans:** This is the command which helps you to find the commit log of that particular file:
     ```sh
     $ git log --full-history -- ${file_path}
     ```
-    The above command finds the commitID that deleted the file.
+    The above command finds the commit ID that deleted the file.
     After checking the commits, and backed up one more by entering the below command:
     ```sh
     $ git checkout HEAD~1